Kirpal/Keyboard-Layout-Editor-for-Blender/README.md

     ```
     + Where `led_brightness` is any number from 0 to 1 and `led_color` is a hex color

-+ To make the keycap legends backlit, make the legend color the same as whatever color you made the LEDs
++ To make the keycap legends backlit, make the legend color the same as the LED color.

 ### Blender scene file
 A basic scene for blender can be found in [this gist](https://gist.github.com/wilderjds/5e43cc04f202fe71c51f69e4775a3c4e).
 Open the scene in blender before importing.
 Please note that lighting, camera and render setup will most probably require some tweaking to fit with your specific layout.

 ### Special Thanks To: